motorlearner/blogdown-website-old/content/blog/freqstatsprimer/index.markdown

   </tr>
 </table>

-This is the same logic that is used in frequentist statistics.
-However, this was a minimalist presentation that left some steps implicit.
-Here is the same logic with all steps made explicit:
+This is essentially the logical argument underlying frequentist statistics.
+However, a few steps are left implicit.
+Here is the same argument with all steps made explicit:

 <table>
   <tr>